lzulauf/qiemem_stages/stages/README.md

 This fork further adds the following to segment generator mode:

 - **Bipolar LFOs, steps, and holds**: Toggle a segment's polarity by holding its button and wiggling its pot
-- **Very-slow and audio-rate LFOs**: Change an LFO's frequency range by holding its button and moving its slider to the bottom for slow LFOs, to the middle for the default speed, near the top for audio-rate with the normal variable shape, and to the very top for the dedicated audio-rate oscillators added in the final v1.2 release of the [official firmware](https://pichenettes.github.io/mutable-instruments-documentation/modules/stages/firmware/)
+- **Very-slow and audio-rate LFOs**: Change an LFO's frequency range by holding its button and moving its slider to the bottom for slow LFOs, to the middle for the default speed, near the top for audio-rate with the normal variable shape LFOs, and to the very top for the dedicated audio-rate oscillators added in the final v1.2 release of the [official firmware](https://pichenettes.github.io/mutable-instruments-documentation/modules/stages/firmware/)
 - **Re-trigger control**: hold a ramp segment's button and wiggle its pot to toggle re-trigger behavior; this allows for DUSG/Maths-style clock dividers, subharmonic generators, and more!
 - **Fast and slow envelopes**: Change the range of a ramp's slider by holding its button and moving the slider to the top, middle, or bottom
 - **Arbitrarily slow-clocked LFOs and improved audio-rate clocked LFOs** [^made-official]